Kim Kardashian has a feminist spirit—just don't call her a "feminist."

 Monday wasn't the first time Kim disassociated herself from the word "feminist" while also promoting feminist ideals.
 "I guess people would call me a feminist.
 But I don't really like to put labels on things," the reality star said during a panel discussion at the Commonwealth Club of California on July 1, 2015.
 "I do what makes me feel comfortable," she explained, "and I never say what I'm doing is the right thing."
 At the BlogHer conference in L.A. on Aug.
 5, 2016, she reiterated her stance, telling the audience, "I don't like labels.
 I just think I do what makes me happy and I want women to be confident and I'm so supportive of women.
 I love to support other women, but I'm not the free-the-nipple type girl...Just, like, no hate.
 That's my thing."

 There has been only one time that Kim went on a record as a feminist—although, according to Rolling Stone's readers, she only did so begrudgingly.
 "I've never really been one on labels, and I don't like to push my view.
 If I feel something, it's how I feel.
 I never say, 'I feel this way, so you should feel that way,'" she explained in the magazine's July 27, 2015 issue.
 "Not that there's anything wrong with it, but I just am who I am.
 But, yeah.
 I think you would call me a feminist."

-New episodes of Keeping Up With the Kardashians return Monday 24 Oct. at 9pm in the UK, only on E!
+Keeping Up With the Kardashians returns March 2017, only on E!